The Difficulty in Telling Family How Much You Love Them

 Spending time with the youngest brother of my maternal grandfather and his beautiful wife was part of my childhood, teen years and adulthood.
 Since I never had the chance to meet my maternal grandparents as they both passed away before I was born, my Zio Artemio and Zia Maria acted as my grandparents.

-Unfortunately, I lost my Zio Artemio last week.
+Unfortunately, I lost my Zio Artemio a few weeks ago.

 I write this reflection as I go through these few days of his viewing, his funeral and the day after, processing my grief and feeling the pain of seeing the heartbreak of my Zia Maria - a hurt I cannot even begin to imagine after over 70 years of her and Zio being in each other’s lives.